 Rev 11: Edits per offline feedback

 Rev 12: Edits per offline feedback highlighted in blue

+Rev 13: Added reference to UHR critical update procedure clause used for DBE announcement

 Introduction

 Interpretation of a Motion to Adopt.

 A motion to approve this submission means that the editing instructions and any changed or added material are actioned in the TGbe Draft.
 The abstract, revision information, introduction, explanation of the proposed changes and references sections are not part of the adopted material.